 For example, if a limited company is set up as a trading company, it would not qualify as an SPV and could not get a holiday let mortgage.
 It is also dictated that the limited company must have been correct from the beginning, meaning that it can’t have been used for regular trading or something similar once in the past and then changed.

 Generally speaking, the SPV will be an existing entity with existing properties, or, it is a newly incorporated company.
-It must also have a company bank account and has to be incorporated in England and Wales.
+It must also have a company bank account and has to be incorporated in the UK (some lenders limit this just to England and Wales).

 Number three: no layering